matthew-lang/showcase/README.md

 Showcase
 ========

-Showcase is a great tool for exhibiting your work on the web.
+Showcase is a utility for exhibiting your work on the web.
 It can take a directory on the disk and organize it into a layout containing multiple icons, one for each of the exhibits.
 Each exhibit must reside in its own subdirectory and should contain either a file called showcase.html or showcase.json to be considered as part of the showcase.